bjornmeansbear/lectureScripts/ASustainableDesigner.md

 We are in a post-environmental world, and need to expand our thinking outside of any one realm into the others… These are the stepping stones towards my next set of "things."

+±±±±±±±±±±±±±±±±±±±±±±±±±

+title: 'Reduce, Reuse, Recycle: Strategies for Designing?'
+theme: 'Waste = Food'

+Reduce, Reuse, Recycle[^3R] -- often referred to as the "3Rs" (Not to be confused with Reading, Writing, & Arithmetic) have been an important aspect of environmental stewardship since the seventies.
+Now that we find ourselves in a contemporary climate crisis, how can we use the 3 Rs as design strategies?
+How does "reduce, reuse. recycle" contribute to an evolving sustainabilitist design practice; not just personal actions in one's life.

+## Waste = Food

+To help frame and understand the 3Rs as a design aid, the concept of "waste = food" was employed.
+As a premise, "Waste = Food" has been most contemporaneously popularized through _Cradle to Cradle_.[^c2c] Michael Braungart and William McDonough want us to understand that our concept of waste is incorrect; we have a problematic relationship with waste.
+Nature produces no waste; outputs from one system are always inputs for another.
+Our current design and consumer cultures do not operate in this way.
+Karrie Jacobs points this out quite bluntly in her essay _Disposability, Graphic Design, Style, and Waste_: designers make garbage.
+Waste is just what we make -- our inputs have only one output, trash!
+And trash must be sent away; not used for making more design.
+Maybe we can change that.

+To internalize this students were given "Reduce, Reuse, Recycle" as a set of design prompts.
+Reduce helps us with the waste side of our equation.
+Reuse and Recycle help our previous waste become new food.
+How can our creative waste from one design process become food for others?
+Reduction asks to think about different ways of minimizing.
+Reuse looks at how to use what we have to do more.
+Recycle questions the regular way of manufacture.
+How do we utilize our materials in manufacturing more items.
+How do we take finished products back to raw materials for new designs?

+## R1: Reduce

+_Focus on strategies for reducing material and energy impacts._ Reduce means to minimize outputs, conserve inputs, utilize tact and strategy in the form, the content, and the quantities of objects.

+Our "reduce" exercise asked students to choose a poster or other project and think about how to "reduce" it.
+This could mean reducing its size, its color palette, its amount of content, etc. And how can you do that reduction in granular steps.
+Show us how that reduction plays out.
+How far can you reduce? do you have to make things at all?
+What are the impediments to reducing?

+- Reduce form.
+- Reduce content.
+- Reduce colors.
+- Reduce material.
+- Reduce energy.
+- Reduce choices.
+- Reduce size.
+- Reduce number of typefaces.
+- Reduce nodes on a vector path.
+- Reduce hierarchy.
+- Reduce [...]

+Project prompt: Bring a poster you have already designed.
+The files for the poster are a useful starting place.
+Iterate through as many kinds of reduction as you can think of.
+Can you gradually reduce the size of the poster?
+How small can a poster get before it stops being a poster?
+Can you gradually reduce the ink coverage?
+How about the ink colors?
+Gradually reduce the information/content itself?
+Create a matrix of reduction to show all the different ways you can literally and figuratively reduce a design.
+Think about what opportunities this gives you moving forward on this project and in others in the future.

+(Is minimalism the most "sustainable" aesthetic then?[^minimal])

+## R2: Reuse

+_Strategies for making solutions last longer and finding other uses when finished._ Reuse is a normal process in many fields.
+As graphic designers however, its not the most common methodology.
+We chose to apply the idea of material reuse to poster designing. students were asked to bring in old prints and we would make new aphoristic posters with or old work.
+Reuse focuses on materials in their present state.
+Reuse is using stuff as it is but for a new purpose.
+Reuse should constitute less work and less energy than recycling.
+Reuse ≠ Recycling.
+What are the impediments to reuse?
+What can we reuse in design?
+How can reuse be made conceptually useful?
+We reuse code all the time in digital projects; why not more 2D formal and visual elements? its not uncommon to reuse typefaces but why not other symbols, pictures, layouts, etc.?

+Reuse is an interesting idea for a graphic designer: If designer's do make so much waste, as Karrie Jacobs states; then there should always be plenty of physical ephemera to reuse.
+This also seems to me that it might allow for reduction -- if we are making more by hand; certain limitations exist, at least in terms of what is easily reproducible; the quantity of available forms; etc.

+Project prompt: Bring old prints and posters and mockups to class.
+Create an aphoristic poster that has a waste = food or other sustainability related message only made from the prints and posters we brought to class.
+We will literally reuse existing designs for this poster prompt.
+Make one poster during our time in class; make at least one more on your own outside of class.

+## R3: Recycle

+_Reclaim as much residual value as possible, prevent virgin materials and ideas from being needlessly extracted and used._ The important idea of recycling is that you take a material and return it to its raw state.
+This is fundamentally different than reuse.
+It is about getting a material back to a raw state.
+How does one explore the "raw materials" of graphic design? how does one return a poster or similar to its raw materials?
+Students collected past projects -- visuals, typefaces, etc. -- and we shared them all with each other.
+We then made new aphoristic posters recycling each other's "raw materials."
+What are the raw materials of a design that can be reclaimed to make design anew?
+Type?
+Color?
+Image?
+Shape?

+Return a manufactured, processed material back into a raw material.
+Recycling implies taking something back to an initial, raw, pure state and then creating fresh, new things from the "renewed" raw material.
+This can be high energy; high effort.
+When you can't reduce and you can't reuse then you recycle.
+It is meant to be a last resort.
+What are impediments to recycling?
+Can we make recycling conceptually useful?

+Project prompt: Create a central, shared folder or repository.
+Everyone must contribute "waste" digital files left over from past projects to the shared folder.
+Analyze what's in the folder, and begin to think what the raw forms of the "materials" of our shared folder are -- letterforms? color palettes? what?
+Create an aphoristic poster only made by recycling whatever you want from our shared dump of design "waste."

+## Conclusion

+When you recite the three R's, they are in an intentional order -- easiest to hardest; pre- to post-; low input to high input.
+Reduce should be the initial focus.
+In our waste = food equation; if we minimize waste; if we reduce waste; do we reduce the opportunity for future creative food?
+In general, that's probably not a concern since we are already over producing -- at least in ways that don't allow for sharing and reuse later.
+So, we reduce our initial wastefulness.
+Then the "waste" we do output can be much more easily seen as food instead of trash!
+Karrie Jacobs was onto something; but maybe she wasn't seeing this opportunity for cultural reuse; creative reuse.

+Reuse and Recycling are new areas to explore for the average graphic designer.
+You see reuse a lot in furniture, construction, art.
+Time to start seeing it in visual designing.
+Start to understand that waste = food, that everything is connected.

+Fin.

+[^3R]: This is also referred to as the "[waste hierarchy](https://en.wikipedia.org/wiki/Waste_hierarchy)"
+[^c2c]: Fully explained in Chapter 4: Waste = Food, pg.
+92 from _Cradle to Cradle_ by Michael Braungart and William McDonough, 2002.
+[^minimal]: _MINIMALISM: AN OPTIMAL AESTHETIC FOR THE SUSTAINABLE DESIGN_ by Irina Sonia CHIM, Ioan BLEBEA

 ±±±±±±±±±±±±±±±±

 > Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language.